Free & Open Source · No Cloud · No Subscription

 Vectorscope

-YCbCr BT.709 trace with saturation rings every 10%, crosshair at neutral, and 75% colour-bar target boxes.
+YCbCr BT.709 trace with saturation rings every 10%, crosshair at neutral, and 75% color-bar target boxes.

 NDI live camera feed